Amrutha-1111/Amrutha-1111/README.md

 - 👋 Hi, I’m @Amrutha-1111
 - 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...pyhton
+- 🌱 I’m currently learning ...python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...